the-convocation/twitter-scraper/examples/cycletls/README.md

 ## Configuration

-Create a `.env` file in the root of the repository (two levels up) with your Twitter credentials:
+Create a `.env` file in this directory with your Twitter credentials:

 ```
 TWITTER_USERNAME=your_username